 Their first night in the wild didn’t go much better.
 They huddled together to stay warm and as Bud dozed off, the fire started to die out.
 Suddenly, Betty woke Bud up and said, “Something’s out there.”
 Bud grabbed a flashlight out of their emergency kit – another item that was not on the approved list of supplies – and shined it into the darkness.
 He didn’t see anything, but the loud crackling of the brush led him to conclude that it was a bear.

-It was on the third day that he set out catch trout, which proved to be quite difficult without the proper equipment.
+It was on the third day that he set out to catch trout, which proved to be quite difficult without the proper equipment.
 The forest is loaded with lots of branches, so creating a fishing pole was the simplest task.
-Next he unraveled some of the twine for fishing line.
+Next, he unraveled some of the twine to use as a fishing line.
 As for a hook, he broke one of his daughter Sharon’s rings and bent it into shape.
 The flashing of the ring’s stone acted as a lure and he eventually caught seven trout.
 Dandelion stems and skunk cabbage tubers were gathered to add some veggies to their diet.

 Of course, they didn’t have a pot to cook in, nor did they have any type of container to carry water back from the lake to the campsite.
 Toilet paper?
 Forget it – moss was their best option.
 And to solve those feminine sanitary needs, a bandana was cut into strips and washed as needed.